Hadfield, Victoria

 Hadfield is a suburb in Melbourne, Victoria, Australia, 12 km north of Melbourne's Central Business District, located within the City of Merri-bek local government area.
 Hadfield recorded a population of 6,269 at the 2021 census.

 The suburb of Hadfield is bounded by West Street in the west, South Street and Boundary Road in the south, Sydney Road in the east and Hilton Street in the north.
 It is located between Fawkner and Glenroy and falls within the 3046 postcode.

 Major features of the area include the Fawkner Crematorium and Memorial Park, the West Street Shopping Centre and the Merlynston Creek.

 History

 Hadfield originally formed part of the John Pascoe Fawkner estate.
 Significant development occurred in Hadfield after World War II, and the Hadfield post office was opened on 6 May 1957.

 The suburb is named after Rupert Hadfield, who was a president of the Broadmeadows Shire Council.
 However, the website Australia for Everyone; Place Names, claims another origin.

 The site of the former Hadfield High School, which operated from 1964 to 1992, before being absorbed into Box Forest Secondary College, is now occupied by Pascoe Vale Gardens, a retirement village.

+Heritage listings

+The following place in Hadfield is listed on the Victorian Heritage Register: